kredati/cin301y22/syllabus.md

 * Stanley Cavell, _The World Viewed_
 * Lucas Hilderbrand, _Paris is Burning: A Queer Film Classic_

 The remainder of the readings will be available through our Quercus site.
-Most of these are through the library e-reserves; some of them are in the `Files > Additional Readings` section of the Quercus site.
-The schedule has direct links to the readings as an aid, but if you are not already logged into Quercus and the Library e-reserves site, the links will not work.
-If you are having difficulty accessing readings through the course links, you will need to navigate to the readings directly through Quercus.
+All of the readings are availabe [in the Modules section of our Quercus site](https://q.utoronto.ca/courses/278814/modules).

 ### Course schedule
 [The course schedule is in a separate document.](./schedule.md)